[dopts id="6"]

 In the Heritage Centre there is now a database of many local families dating back to early 17th Century and the Trust has published a number of books and booklets on local subjects.

-Admission is £2 per person with concessions at £1.50, or you may choose to become a friend of the Heritage Centre for an annual fee of £6 per household (or £3 retired) or a lifetime member for £60 (or £30 retired).
+Admission is £4 per person with concessions at £3, or you may choose to become a friend of the Heritage Centre for an annual fee.

 The Heritage Trust has its own web site at www.westrayheritage.co.uk